WISCONSIN NATIVE LOAN FUND, INC.

 A Menominee Tribal member and Founder and CEO of Keshena Group, LLC based on the Menominee Indian Reservation.
 Mr. Harte has an MBA degree from Tuck School at Dartmouth College and BA degree (Economics) from Northwestern University.
 Mr. Harte has served multiple terms on the Menominee Indian Tribe’s Legislative Budget & Finance and Investment Committee.

-A St. Croix Band Ojibwe Tribal member and the President of the Lac Courte Oreilles Ojibwa Community College.
+A St. Croix Band Ojibwe Tribal member and the President of the Lac Courte Oreilles Ojibwa College.

 This institution is an equal opportunity provider